liqd/adhocracy3/docs/development/coding_guides/css_guidelines.rst

 Modules
 ~~~~~~~

 A module is a SCSS file.
-Each widget should have its own module
+Each component should have its own module
 including its states and modifiers.
-Several base objects may be
+Several base styles may be
 included in a single module if they are closely related.
 The same goes
 for layout, variables, and mixins.
-Adjustments must go into separate
-modules.

 Variables
 ~~~~~~~~~